📰 Saving Local Journalism and Independent Media Advocacy

 Local news is in crisis.
 Across the U.S., newspapers, community-based journalism outlets, and local TV and radio stations are disappearing or struggling to survive with shrinking resources.
 The reasons: corporate consolidation, collapsing ad revenue, and online disruption.

-At the same time, public trust in the press has been eroded by political attacks, growing cynicism, and systemic inequality in media coverage.
+At the same time, public trust in the press has been eroded by political attacks, growing cynicism, and unequal and incomplete coverage of many communities.

 This guide features advocacy organizations working to revitalize local journalism, promote nonprofit and community-centered media, and defend the vital role of a free and independent press.